gradle/declarative-gradle/ROADMAP.md

 basic integrations, demos, and documentation.
-In this release, our primary focus is Android development, but we keep in mind classic Java and Kotlin use cases, as well as Kotlin Multi Platform (KMP).
+In this release, our primary focus is Android development, but we keep in mind classic Java and Kotlin use cases, as well as Kotlin Multiplatform (KMP).

 - [Planned Issues (milestone)](https://github.com/gradle/declarative-gradle/milestone/1)
 - [Prototypes](./unified-prototype/README.md)